 Additional Information for Wheelchair Users

-Full wheelchair access is available to just over 50% of the building which includes access to lower level displays, the Amazonian exhibits, the Native Marine exhibitis, the Seal Pool, disabled toilets, reception area and the downstairs seating area in Cafe Catch.
+Full wheelchair access is available to just over 50% of the building which includes access to lower level displays, the Amazonian exhibits, the Native Marine exhibits, the Seal Pool, disabled toilets, reception area and the downstairs seating area in Steprock Cafe.

 Assisted access (via temporary wheel ramps) is available to access a further 25% of the building which includes the meerkat enclosure and the shark tank.